-‘Elder Scrolls 6’ Release Date, Rumors: Production May Have Silently Started
+‘Elder Scrolls 6’ Release Date, Rumors: Production May Have Already Begun

 — Tussler (@SSW_Tussler) February 12, 2017

-There are also some speculations of an Elder Scrolls 6 VR version in light of the anticipated Fallout 4 VR that is coming this year.
-If virtual reality gaming finds success, then a that might be released in 2020 or beyond is not far from getting this feature indeed.
+There is also some speculation about an Elder Scrolls 6 VR version in light of the anticipated Fallout 4 VR that is coming this year.
+If virtual reality gaming finds success, then a game that might be released in 2020 or beyond is a good candidate for VR.

 Fellow Elder Scrolls fans, what features do you want to see next in the Elder Scrolls 6?